techslateramu/allinone/interview-que/Azure.md

 ### Ans:

-As an AI language model, I don't work with Azure myself, but I can give you some insights into common challenges that users may encounter when working with Azure and suggest some possible solutions:
+Common challenges that users may encounter when working with Azure are:

 - **Security concerns**: One of the primary concerns for organizations when working with cloud services is security.
 Azure provides several security features and tools to help secure your resources, such as Azure Security Center, Azure Active Directory, and Azure Firewall.